Equality means equality for everyone.

 McGill University Professor of Psychiatry and CAFE Advisory fellow Robert Whitley is sounding the alarm on the men’s health crises on Canadian University and College campuses.
 He has issued an Open Letter calling on student governments and campus administrations to support the emergence of men’s issues awareness societies and men’s health support groups across Canada.

-If you’re a faculty member at a Canadian post-secondary institution please contact us to register your support for this Open Letter.
-The letter can be downloaded at this link.
+If you are a faculty member at a Canadian post-secondary institution or you are the authorized individual of an organization, please contact us to register your support for this Open Letter.

 SUPPORT MEN’S ISSUES AND MEN’S HEALTH GROUPS AT YOUR CAMPUS

 An Open Letter to University and College Administrations and Student Governments

 Men and women experience health, social and educational issues in different proportions.